domscontent/domscontent.github.io/index.md

 I'm a b2b marketer, busy critiquing AI content, whilst also trying to master automation, and life.

-This is my digital diary, or *personal development blog•, keeping things human.
+This is my digital diary, or *personal development blog*, keeping things human.

   **Hey,** I also give away lots of free value on my YouTube channel, [click here](https://youtube.com/@doms-content).
   {: .notice--info}